Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Preliminaries

 \begin{definition} Let $R$ be a Reedy category, $\cat{C}$ a cofibration category, and $X \colon R^\op \to \cat{C}$ a diagram. \begin{enumerate} \item The \emph{latching category} $\bd(r \slice R_-)$ of $r \in R$ is the full subcategory of the slice category $r \slice R_-$ spanned by all non-identity morphisms $r \to s$ in $R_-$. \item The \emph{latching object} of $X$ at $r$ is

-\item The diagram $X$ is \emph{Reedy cofibrant} if for every $r \in R$, the induced map $L_r X \to X_r$ is a cofibration in $\cat{C}$. \end{enumerate} \end{definition} An advantage of Reedy cofibrant diagrams is that their colimits are homotopy colimits. \begin{proposition}[{\cite[Thm.~9.3.5.(1c)]{radulescu-banu}}] A pointwise weak equivalence $f \from X \to Y$ between Reedy cofibrant diagrams $X, Y \from R^\op \to \cat{C}$ induces a weak equivalence
+\item The diagram $X$ is \emph{Reedy cofibrant} if for every $r \in R$, the induced map $L_r X \to X_r$ is a cofibration in $\cat{C}$. \end{enumerate} \end{definition} When we say a presheaf $X \in \arSet$ is Reedy cofibrant, we will always mean it is Reedy cofibrant when viewed as a diagram $R^\op \to \aSet$.

+An advantage of Reedy cofibrant diagrams is that their colimits are homotopy colimits if the indexing category is an inverse category. \begin{proposition}[{\cite[Thm.~9.3.5.(1c)]{radulescu-banu}}] If $R$ is an inverse category (i.e.\ $R^\op$ is a direct category) then a pointwise weak equivalence $f \from X \to Y$ between Reedy cofibrant diagrams $X, Y \from R^\op \to \cat{C}$ induces a weak equivalence

 \end{proposition}